 Global portals have an increasing need to integrate multiple systems and applications in order to work together.
 But creating and designing digital solutions that enable the company to leverage this rich data is where the real value is.
 It’s a “tree falls in the forest” situation.
 If the data collected isn’t reviewed and utilized by anyone from a global point of view, does it really mean anything?
 Food for thought.

 With global portals, multiple languages are used to manage content across different regions, countries, and sites.
 Portals can go as far as managing content in over 40 languages, meaning they have dedicated authors and teams to curate and translate content for their main regions.

 From a content perspective, using a language that is common and familiar to workforce and collaborators is key to improving engagement.
 “Language bridges” like English or neutral Spanish must be set to work together in shared goals and tasks.
 They act as a “lingua franca” for general content—and when to favor them instead of a common language is one of the topics for portal governance.

 From a technical point of view, Digital Experience Platforms are software with great functionality to support content management in multiple languages.
 Their workflows can automate translations and editing processes improve oversight with content authors.
 By providing the internal process structure and UI components for language switch, DXP support and drive global portals to be a powerful digital solution.

-Growing with a global portals is natural, but being consistent requires strategy.
+6. Growing with a global portal is natural, but being consistent requires strategy.

 Creating and publishing new content and translations in a global intranet is an everyday task.
 Global employee portals such as UPS’s or CNHi’s usually employ many content authors and translators—some projects have centralized teams of over 100 people—dedicated to bringing relevant content to the surface and targeting audiences with them.